ResidualPlanner+: a scalable matrix mechanism for marginals and beyond: Introduction

 Marginals are tables of counts on a set of attributes (e.g., how many people there are for each combination of race and gender).
 They are one of the most common formats for the dissemination of statistical data \cite{census2010,tdahdsr}, studying correlations between attributes, and are sufficient statistics for loglinear models, including Bayesian networks and Markov random fields.
 For this reason, a lot of work in the differential privacy literature has considered how to produce a set of noisy marginals that is both privacy-preserving and accurate.

-One line of work, called the \emph{matrix mechanism} \cite{LMHMR15,YZWXYH12, li2012adaptive,yuan2015optimizing,mckenna2018optimizing,YYZH16,xiao2020optimizing,edmonds2020power,nikolov2014new} designs algorithms for answering linear queries (such as marginals) so that the privacy-preserving noisy answers are accurate, unbiased, and have a simple distribution (e.g., multivariate normal).
+One line of work, called the \emph{matrix mechanism} \cite{LMHMR15,YZWXYH12,li2012adaptive,yuan2015optimizing,mckenna2018optimizing,YYZH16,xiao2020optimizing,edmonds2020power,nikolov2014new} designs differentially private algorithms for answering linear queries (such as marginals).
+They add noise to a set of linear \emph{strategy} queries and then answer desired workload queries via linear postprocessing of the strategy noisy answers.
+As a result, the privacy-preserving noisy answers to the workload queries are accurate, unbiased, and have a simple distribution (e.g., multivariate normal).
 These crucial properties allow statisticians to work with the data, model error due to data collection (sampling error) and error due to privacy protections.
-It enables valid confidence intervals and hypothesis tests and other methods for quantifying the uncertainty of a statistical analysis (e.g,. \cite{gaboardi2016differentially,lei2011differentially,yu2014scalable,kakizaki2017differentially,kifer2016new}).
+It enables valid confidence intervals and hypothesis tests and other methods for quantifying the uncertainty of a statistical analysis (e.g., \cite{gaboardi2016differentially,lei2011differentially,yu2014scalable,kakizaki2017differentially,kifer2016new}).
 Incidentally, sets of noisy marginals are also used to generate differentially private synthetic data (e.g., \cite{privbayes,aydore2021differentially,mckenna2019graphical,cai2021data}).

 For the case of marginals, significant effort has been spent in designing optimal or nearly optimal matrix mechanisms for just a single objective function (total variance of all the desired marginals) \cite{LMHMR15,yaroslavtsev2013accurate,dingcube,YZWXYH12,yuan2015optimizing,li2013optimal,YYZH16} and each new objective function requires significant additional effort \cite{barak2007privacy,edmonds2020power,nikolov2014new,xiao2020optimizing}.
 However, existing optimal solutions do not scale and additional effort is needed to design scalable, but suboptimal, matrix mechanisms for marginals \cite{mckenna2018optimizing,mckenna2021hdmm}.
 Furthermore, computing the individual variances of the desired noisy marginals is a slow process and more difficult is computing the covariance between cells in the same marginal.